aerographql/documentation/source/index.md

 ```

-Then plug this schema in your favorite GraphQL server.
+Then inject this schema in your favorite GraphQL server.
 [Apollo Server](https://www.apollographql.com/docs/apollo-server/) with [Express](http://expressjs.com/fr/) in this case:

 ```javascript